 Evidence-Based Program Review Council

-The purpose of the Evidence-Based Program Review Council is to identify new community programs that meet the criteria established by the Administration for Community Living/Administration on Aging (ACL/AoA) for evidence-based programs funded through the Older Americans Act (OAA) Title III-D (see Appendix A).
-It is important to note that Title III-D criteria specifically addresses older adults, but programs submitted through this process may address older adults and/or adults with disabilities.
+The purpose of the Evidence-Based Program Review Councils is to identify new community programs that meet the criteria established by the Administration for Community Living/Administration on Aging (ACL/AoA) for evidence-based programs funded through the Older Americans Act (OAA) Title III-D (see Appendix A).
+For more information about the Review Councils and upcoming opportunities to submit a program application, please click here.